 At CPL Retail Energy, we understand the importance of giving back.
 Community engagement is a core part of who we are as a company, and we support and participate in a number of programs that benefit the places where our employees and customer regions in which we operate, live and work.

-CPL is supporting many worthy causes including the Boys and Girls Clubs of America, Habitat for Humanity, and our long-standing commitment to the Neighbor-to-Neighbor program, which supplements existing energy-assistance programs for families experiencing financial emergencies.
+CPL is supporting many worthy causes including the Driscoll Children's Hospital (in Corpus Christi), Communities in Schools and our long-standing commitment to the Neighbor-to-Neighbor program, which supplements existing energy-assistance programs for families experiencing financial emergencies.

 From Harlington to McAllen, Victoria to Corpus Christi, we are involved and proud members of the community.